chayanchatterjee/starter-hugo-academic/content/outreach/Astrophiz/index.md

   postcode:
   country:

-summary: A great interview with Brendan O'Brien host Astrophiz: An Astronomy Podcast, on gravitational wave localization, astronomy and PhD life in general.
+summary: A great interview with Brendan O'Brien, host of Astrophiz: An Astronomy Podcast, on gravitational wave localization, astronomy and PhD life in general.
 abstract: 'Click on Video to listen to the podcast!'

 # Talk start and end times.